DEgITx/degitx-blog/_posts/2022-11-14-amlogic_s805x_board.md

 - amlvdec
 - thermal_zone
 ---
-One of the past projects was related to bringing up our newly developed board with the AmLogic s805x SoC CPU board.
-I will describe how the proccess of bringup is looks like, what was tested and we take a look how the AmLogic board flashing proccess is looks like for GXL platform (G12B and more recent looks very similar ).
+One of the previous projects was related to bringing up our newly developed board with the AmLogic s805x SoC CPU board.
+I will describe how the proccess of bringing up looks like, what was tested and also we will take a look how the AmLogic board flashing proccess is carried out for GXL platform (G12B and more recent are very similar).
-Our board itself is looks like it:
+This is our board:

 <figure>
   <img src="/images/s805x/1.png" />